ahoxus/ahoxus.github.io/index.md

 here's an idea. to be discussed and thought through together.

-until june 1st 2020, we are accepting 10 new members. the idea will only continue of we get the new members.
+until june 1st 2020, we are accepting 10 new members. the idea will only continue if we get the new members.

 we want people who are ready to shift their world and live with us for 1 year. read everything here. talk to us. act by yourself.

-it's a project being made from scratch, now entering phase 1 of execution. this includes cooperating on flourishing an integrated living following our core values in portugal's country side.
+it's a project being made from scratch, now entering phase 1 of execution. this includes cooperating on flourishing an integrated living following our core values in portugal's countryside.

-at first, it'll not be self sustainable, so we will build it all. the daily cost will start as low as 10 euros. all basic needs are covered, such as water, food, electricity and internet.
+at first, it'll not be self-sustainable, so we will build it all. the daily cost will start as low as 10 euros. all basic needs are covered, such as water, food, electricity, and internet.

 with as little as 5k eur we can help you to purchase and install your mobile home in our land. you can then move it out to anywhere you want. it's your home!

-when the project hits phase 2 and becomes completely self sustainable, we'll add an option for visitors at 20 eur for at least 1 week. the income will go to the community, and may be shared among members.
+when the project hits phase 2 and becomes completely self-sustainable, we'll add an option for visitors at 20 eur for at least 1 week. the income will go to the community and may be shared among members.

 those daily costs can be further reduced, depending on how much value you can bring. everyone will be required to live and work in the community. kitchen. garden. composting. maintenance in general. an equivalent shift of up to 4h per day, average.
 20h per week. but we don't really think in those terms, as you'll learn...